Inductor Charging and Discharging in RL Circuit Analysis Equations

 RL series circuit for inductor charging

-It’s worth mentioning that the current reaches its final value at $5\tau $ as well as the voltage reach that time zero.
+It’s worth mentioning that the current reaches its final value at 5τ and the voltage reaches that time zero.
 The graph of current and voltage transients is shown below.

 Inductor voltage in rl series circuit during charging phase